By Dr. Paul Jerard, E-RYT 500, YACEP

 Achterberg J. Mind body interventions, meditation.
 In: Berman B. Alternative medicine, expanding medical horizons.
 Washington DC: Office of Alternative Medicine, National Institute of Health, 1992.

 Schenider.
-In search of an optimal behavioural treatment for hypertension: a review and focus on transcendental meditation.
+In search of an optimal behavioral treatment for hypertension: a review and focus on transcendental meditation.
 In: Johnson E H, ed.
 Personality, elevated blood pressure and essential hypertension.
 Washington DC: Hemisphere.

 Maclean C, Walton K. Effects of the Transcendental Meditation Program on adaptive mechanisms: Changes in hormone levels and responses to stress after four months of practice.
 Psychoneuroendocrinology.
 1997; 22(4): 277–295.